rnd195/marp-community-themes/theme/academic.md

 aliases: ["/academic"]
 ---

-The `academic` theme features a clean design with a maroon ribbon on top.
+The `academic` theme by [kaisugi](https://github.com/kaisugi) features a clean design with a maroon ribbon on top.
 Additionally, it leverages the Markdown blockquote syntax (e.g., `> text`) to enable footnotes.
 The theme imports [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans+JP/about) with support for Japanese and [Source Code Pro](https://github.com/adobe-fonts/source-code-pro).

 If you like the `academic` theme and wish to show support to the author(s), please consider [starring the theme's GitHub repository](https://github.com/kaisugi/marp-theme-academic/)!